-Most public pools in the lower mainland provide floating exercise equipment such as noodles, dumbbells and kickboards for patrons to use that are included in the purchase of an admission.
+Most public pools in the lower mainland provide floating exercise equipment such as noodles, dumbbells and kickboards for patrons for use in group classess like aquafit that are included in the purchase of an admission.
 Large exercise equipment stores or even some department stores will also carry this equipment if you plan to use a private pool or your client goes on vacation.
 Noodles are generally inexpensive and can easily be found in the children/youth’s water sports department as well.

 Do you need aquatic exercise equipment for aquatic therapy?

 No you don’t.
 Here are some pool features you can use for aquatic therapy that are available for free at most facilities:

 Because of the natural properties of water, it drag which acts on the body to counteract and slow movement in any given direction.
 Changing the speed, size and shape of a moving limb of the body is directly proportional to the resistance you experience.
 Therefore, just moving your limbs back and forth in the water can already provide resistance without even adding any exercise equipment.
 For example, you can vary the intensity by slicing the water with your hand (light) or creating a paddle with your fingers (heavy).
 You can also change the resistance by speeding up or slowing down your movements.
 Make sure to educate your client on these principles when you first start.

 Most pools will also have steps or seats built into the floor/sides of the pool that can be used for aquatic exercise.
 Going from sitting to standing on an underwater seat can replicate a squat which is especially good for strengthening the lower body, and the pool wall can be a starting point for doing an elevated push-up.